Alexiou981/it-all-goes-down-game/README.md

 ## **Testing**

 - All questions have been thoroughly tested for invalid or empty input.
+    - Would you like to play the game?
+(Empty and invalid values print out an error message to the user advising them which values are accepted.
+It does not matter what capitalisation is used as long as the words are written identically).
     - What's your characters name?
 (Empty and invalid values print out an error message to the user advising them which values are accepted.
 It does not matter what capitalisation is used as long as the words are written identically).
     - How would you like to travel?
 (Empty and invalid values print out an error message to the user advising them which values are accepted.
 It does not matter what capitalisation is used as long as the words are written identically).
     - Stay or Jump from ship?
 (Empty and invalid values print out an error message to the user advising them which values are accepted.
 It does not matter what capitalisation is used as long as the words are written identically).